Climb Global Ownership

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific Climb Global insiders, such as employees or executives, is commonly permitted as long as it does not rely on Climb Global's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases Climb Global insiders are required to file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.

-Mccarthy John R few days ago
+Mccarthy John R over a month ago

 Acquisition by Mccarthy John R of 1000 shares of Climb Global at 107.9 subject to Rule 16b-3

-Charles Bass over three weeks ago
+Charles Bass over two months ago

 Disposition of 2000 shares by Charles Bass of Climb Global at 125.8035 subject to Rule 16b-3